The information in this article applies to:

 - Make sure you are on the floor you want to modify, then under the Edit menu, select Default Settings .

-- Expand the Floors and Rooms category, select Current Floor and press Edit.
+- Expand the Floors and Rooms category, expand Floor Levels, then select the desired floor and press Edit.

-Note: In Chief Architect X8 and prior, select Floor and press Edit.
+In Chief Architect X9 and X10, select Current Floor, then click Edit.

 - Set the ceiling or floor elevations as needed.